sirji-ai/sirji/README.md

 Sirji is an agentic AI framework that helps developers solve software problems faster.
 These problems can range from building greenfield web applications to resolving GitHub issues, writing test cases, generating documentation, conducting code reviews, and much more.

-Sirji is currently made available as a Visual Studio Code extension.
-This extension provides an interactive chat interface within your IDE, through which you can submit your problem statement and provide feedback to Sirji.
-The extension takes advantage of the capabilities of VS Code, including the Editor, Terminal, and Project Explorer.
+Right now, we have implemented Sirji as a VS Code extension.
+It lives where developers work.
+It provides an interactive chat interface, through which you can submit your problem statement and provide feedback.
+It takes advantage of the capabilities of VS Code, including the Editor, Terminal, and Project Explorer.

 Additionally, Sirji sets up your local or remote development environment by installing system-level packages and programming language-specific dependencies.
 It also executes the generated code in your local or remote development environment.

+In the next release, we will be making Sirji extendable, building it as a framework where the community can write custom agents having specialized skills, which would generate better results than a generic agent.

 ## Demo Video